Arrghus8/ClownCar/README.md

 There are a multiple moving parts with this setup, and if you have issues, please use the "ClownCar_usb-only-test.ino".
 More info in the troublehshooting section at the end.

-#### I believe you the only library you need to add is a fork of "EspUsbHost"
+#### I believe the only library you need to add is a fork of "EspUsbHost"
 Go to: https://github.com/wakwak-koba/EspUsbHost
  - Click the GREEN "<> Code" box and "Download ZIP"
  - In the Arudino IDE; goto "Sketch" -> "Include Library" -> "Add .ZIP Library"